saengowp/LectureNote/docs/Courses/Prog_Lang_Prin/02_NameAndBinding.md

 **Frame pointer** store the frame's reference address so that variable within the frame can be referenced with an offset.

+usually store previous position of SP (right after caller's return address)

 #### Stack Maintainance

-1. Caller push argument
+1. Caller push argument (Pre-call)
-2. Caller call subroutine. (push return address)
+2. Caller call subroutine. (push return address) (JSR callee/ Jump Subroutine)
-3. Callee save register and fp
+3. Callee save register and fp, allocate locals (Prologue)
-4. Callee execute tasks
+4. Callee execute tasks (Main body)
-5. Callee restore register, fp. deallocate stack (shrink sp)
+5. Callee restore register, fp. deallocate stack (shrink sp) (Epilogue)
-6. Callee jump to return address
+6. Callee jump to return address (Also Epilogue)
-7. Caller deallocate argument it pushed and shrink sp
+7. Caller deallocate argument it pushed and shrink sp (Post-call)

 > **Can SP moves without calling subroutine?**
 > Yes. rSP can be moved for several reasons such as when using `alloca()` or variable-length array